seriquynh/seriquynh/README.md

 I am a software developer who is interested in Linux, MySQL, PHP, JavaScript and various other technologies.

-In my free time, I love coding or playing musical instruments.
+In my free time, I love coding, reading books or playing musical instruments.